 In this case, the procurement team has a project in mind.
 However, they want to send the upcoming RFP only to the most qualified vendors.
 The RFQ is sent to a large group and helps narrow the field of vendors for the subsequent RFP.

 Much like using vendor profiles, requests for qualifications are a helpful tool to organize important supplier information.
 In fact, some companies use RFQs as a standard part of their vendor onboarding process.
 Then, as future procurement needs arise, the most qualified vendors are selected to participate in the RFP.
 Having this information on hand makes the procurement process more efficient.
+Accordingly, it’s in a vendor’s best interest to respond to these requests for information.

 3. Rapid vendor selection

 Occasionally, an RFQ replaces an RFP.
 For straightforward projects that require a specialized skill set, a company may issue a request for qualifications, evaluate the statements of qualification and move directly to contract negotiations with the most qualified vendor.
-In this scenario, the RFQ should offer details about the project budget.
-This transparency empowers faster contracting and ensures that only vendors prepared to work within that budget respond.

 How to write a request for qualifications